TouchBistro/tb/CONTRIBUTING.md

 # Contributing

 The following document outlines how to contribute to the `tb` project.
-If all you want to do is add/modify a service you can skip to the [Adding a new Service](#adding-a-new-service) section.

 ### **Table of Contents**
 - [Requirements](#requirements)